 We use the following definitions of the detection efficiency $\eta_\mathrm{DE}$ and the quantum efficiency $\eta_\mathrm{QE}$.

-where the voltages $U$ are transimpedance amplified photo currents measured on continuous-wave light. $U_{\mathrm{tot}}$ is the total measurement voltage and $U_{\mathrm{dark}}$ is the contribution without laser light. $U_{\mathrm{perf}}$ represents the perfect case, i.e. the unknown voltage that the measurement system would provide if every photon of the light beam (that is focused on the photodiode surface) would be converted into exactly one photo electron, combined with zero dark current.
+where the voltages $U$ are transimpedance amplified photo currents measured on continuous-wave light. $U_{\mathrm{tot}}$ is the total measurement voltage and $U_{\mathrm{dark}}$ is the contribution without light. $U_{\mathrm{perf}}$ represents the perfect case, i.e., the unknown voltage that the measurement system would provide if every photon would be converted into exactly one photo electron, combined with zero dark current.
 In the limit of negligible dark noise, $\eta_\mathrm{QE}$ approaches $\eta_\mathrm{DE}$.
-The challenge is to determine accurately $\eta_\mathrm{DE}$ and thus $\eta_\mathrm{QE}$, i.e.~to calibrate a photodetector.
+The challenge is to determine accurately $\eta_\mathrm{DE}$ and thus $\eta_\mathrm{QE}$, i.e., to calibrate a photodetector.